George Abbott: Personal life

 Abbott was married to Edna Lewis from 1914 to her death in 1930; they had one child.
 Actress Mary Sinclair was his second wife.
 Their marriage lasted from 1946 until their 1951 divorce.
 He had a long romance with actress Maureen Stapleton from 1968 to 1978.
 She was 43 and he was 81 when they began their affair, then ten years later Abbott left her for a younger woman.
 His third wife was Joy Valderrama.
 They were married from 1983 until his death in 1995.

 Abbott was a vigorous man who remained active past his 100th birthday by golfing and dancing.
-He died of a stroke on January 31, 1995, at his home on Sunset Island off Miami Beach, Florida, at age 107.
-The New York Times obituary read, "Mrs. Abbott said that a week and a half before his death he was dictating revisions to the second act of Pyjama Game with a revival in mind, in addition to working on a revival of Damn Yankees.
+He died from complications of a stroke on January 31, 1995, at his home on Sunset Island off Miami Beach, Florida, at age 107.
+The New York Times obituary read, "Mrs. Abbott said that a week and a half before his death he was dictating revisions to the second act of Pajama Game with a revival in mind, in addition to working on a revival of Damn Yankees.

 At the age of 106, he walked down the aisle on opening night of the Damn Yankees revival and received a standing ovation.
 He was heard saying to his companion, 'There must be somebody important here.'"
 Just thirteen days before his 107th birthday, Abbott made an appearance at the 48th Tony Awards, coming onstage with fellow Damn Yankees alumni Gwen Verdon and Jean Stapleton at the end of the opening number, a medley performed by the nominees for Best Revival of A Musical, which included Grease, She Loves Me, Carousel, and his own Damn Yankees.

 He was cremated at Woodlawn Park Cemetery in Miami and the ashes were taken by his wife.